PsiUpsilonEI/Bylaws/README.md

 ### Section 2: Adoption

-1. These bylaws adopted April 14, 2024 shall replace all previous bylaws and amendments of the Chapter.
+1. These bylaws adopted January 6, 2025 shall replace all previous bylaws and amendments of the Chapter.

 ### Section 3: Enactment